briankoser/sfc-listeners-guide/episodes/0032-lost-part-1.md

 <div class="quote">
   <span class="quote-context is-size-6">Ben continues reading through Matt's currently reading list on Goodreads.</span>
-  <q class="ben">{% workTitle "Don't Waste Your Life" %} by John Piper</q>
+  <q class="ben">{% work "Don't Waste Your Life" %} by John Piper</q>
   <q class="matt">Haven't read in at least five years.</q>
   <q class="ben">OK then, how are you possibly currently reading this?</q>
   <q class="matt">It's got a bookmark in it.</q>
 </div>

-Ben calls {% workTitle "The Radical Disciple" %} by John Stott "the book that killed The Life Report".
+Ben calls {% work "The Radical Disciple" %} by John Stott "the book that killed The Life Report".

 Final score: Matt is actually currently reading 2 of the 27 books on his list.